wjaszczuk/react-native-legal/packages/shared/README.md

 import * as md from 'ts-markdown-builder';

 // apart from dependencies, also include devDependencies, but only from the root package.json;
-// also, include all transitive dependencies const optionsFactory: Types.ScanPackageOptionsFactory = ({ isRoot }) => ({
+// also, include all transitive dependencies & optional dependencies const optionsFactory: Types.ScanPackageOptionsFactory = ({ isRoot }) => ({
   includeDevDependencies: isRoot,
   includeTransitiveDependencies: true,
+  includeOptionalDependencies: true,
 });

 // scan dependencies of a package